Daily vs Monthly Lenses

 Most optometrists will agree that contacts can be worn for about 10-16 hours at a time or as long as your eyes can comfortably tolerate them.
 Whether you choose daily disposable or monthly lenses, this recommendation is the same.
 If you want to wear your contacts for longer each day, look for lenses with extra moisture like the Air Optic Aqua for monthly lenses or DAILIES AquaComfort Plus for daily disposables.

 Another factor to consider between daily or monthly disposable lenses is how well they can correct for your particular prescription.
 Daily disposable lenses are available for most basic prescriptions and many brands have options for astigmatism or multifocal (presbyopia) correction.
 If your prescription is outside of the available range for daily disposable contacts, you may have to settle for monthly disposables.
 Your optometrist will be able to tell you if your prescription is available in daily disposable lenses.

 Maintenance should also be taken into consideration.
 Monthly disposable lenses require storage overnight in a lens case with a lens disinfecting solution.
 This means you have to travel with extra accessories for overnight trips.
 Daily disposables can be tossed straight in the trash bin before you go to bed, eliminating any additional care procedures or accessories.
-However, you will need to bring as many individual contacts as days in your trip so the amount of items you need to travel with might actually be more.
+However, you will need to bring as many individual contacts as days in your trip so the number of items you need to travel with might actually be more.

 Once you decide between monthly or daily disposable contacts, there are still more factors and features to consider, but at least you’ve narrowed it down to only half your previous options.
 If you need help determining which contacts are right for you, talk to your optometrist or call 1-844- 5LENSES to speak to our customer service team.